sirius-ms/sirius/README.md

 Contact: ![](https://raw.githubusercontent.com/boecker-lab/sirius_frontend/release/manual/source/siriusMailtrans.png)

 SIRIUS is a java-based software framework for the analysis of LC-MS/MS data of metabolites and other "small molecules of biological interest".
-SIRIUS integrates a collection of our tools, including CSI:FingerID, [ZODIAC](https://bio.informatik.uni-jena.de/software/zodiac/) and
+SIRIUS integrates a collection of our tools, including CSI:FingerID (with [COSMIC](https://bio.informatik.uni-jena.de/software/cosmic/)), [ZODIAC](https://bio.informatik.uni-jena.de/software/zodiac/) and
 [CANOPUS](https://bio.informatik.uni-jena.de/software/canopus/).
 In particular, both the graphical user interface and the command line version of SIRIUS seamlessly integrate the CSI:FingerID and CANOPUS web services.